shlin168/airflow-event-plugins/README.md

 ```

 ## TODO
+* Maybe use unittest instead of pytest to follow testing framework in airflow ...
+* Add more unit tests for error handling and some operators
-* add kafka integration test with DAG
+* Add integration tests with DAG
-* add images and more texts for detailed introduction
+* Support Python 3
+* Event plugins with other source types
+* Event plugins with multiple source types